SharePoint/sp-dev-docs/docs/sp-add-ins/important-aspects-of-the-sharepoint-add-in-architecture-and-development-landscap.md

 There is, for example, a special master page called app.master.
 This page is optimized for use by the pages of add-ins.
-The app.master page is part of a new site definition that is included in SharePoint 2013.
+The app.master page is part of a new site definition that is included in SharePoint.

-Another tool you can use to help your add-ins maintain a consistent look and feel with SharePoint is the chrome control that ships with SharePoint 2013.
+Another tool you can use to help your add-ins maintain a consistent look and feel with SharePoint is the chrome control that ships with SharePoint.
 This control enables you to add the SharePoint navigation header area to your add-in pages, including pages hosted externally.
 For more information about UX design in SharePoint Add-ins, see  [UX design for SharePoint Add-ins](ux-design-for-sharepoint-add-ins.md).
 For more information about the chrome control, see  [Use the client chrome control in SharePoint Add-ins](use-the-client-chrome-control-in-sharepoint-add-ins.md).